What to do immediately after a soft tissue injury

 - L: Load: Early, gentle loading of the injured tissue promotes better healing than continued rest.
 For a sprained ankle, this means beginning simple calf raises and balance exercises as soon as you can do them without significant pain.

-- O: Optimism: Evidence consistently shows that people with a positive expectation of recovery recover faster.
-This is not wishful thinking.
-It reflects the real effect of mindset on pain processing.
+- O: Optimism: Research suggests that people with a positive expectation of recovery tend to do better than those who catastrophise.
+This reflects the real effect of mindset on pain processing and activity levels.

 - V: Vascularisation: Aerobic activity that does not load the injured area, such as swimming, cycling, or upper body work, keeps blood flowing and maintains fitness during recovery.